sparkflows/sparkflows-docs/docs/user-guide/scheduler/index.rst

 Notes
 ========

-* One can use the above scheduler in Sparkflows to trigger Airflow pipelines.
+* One can use the scheduler in Sparkflows to trigger Airflow pipelines.

-* Re-deployment of the Sparkflows application will not remove the current scheduled workflows and pipelines.
+* Redeployment of the Sparkflows application will not remove the already scheduled workflows and pipelines.
 The jobs will start to get scheduled once the application in restarted.

 * The scheduler will continue to trigger the workflow even if the compute cluster is not reachable.